apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, `from_unixtime`, `unix_timestamp`,`to_unix_timestamp`, `to_timestamp` and `to_date` will fail if the specified datetime pattern is invalid.
 In Spark 3.0 or earlier, they result `NULL`.

-  - In Spark 3.1, we can use regexp function, it is the alias of rlike funtion, which functions the same with rike funtion.

 ## Upgrading from Spark SQL 3.0 to 3.0.1

 - In Spark 3.0, JSON datasource and JSON function `schema_of_json` infer TimestampType from string values if they match to the pattern defined by the JSON option `timestampFormat`.
 Since version 3.0.1, the timestamp type inference is disabled by default.
 Set the JSON option `inferTimestamp` to `true` to enable such type inference.